musale/100-days-of-code-personal/log.md

 # 100 Days Of Code - Log

+### Day 11: January 26th, 2016

+**Today's Progress**: Worked with InfluxDB and Grafana.
+I made some test entries into InfluxDB and then plotted them on Grafana by creating some queries.
+I also worked on Moonie web where I created some DB logic.

+**Thoughts:** Using InfluxDB APIs to send data to the data store was a bit hectic.
+I had intended to use a front-end client but it seemed to give me a lot of blockers esp. using AJAX.
+So I opted for back-end python client and it works well.
+As for Grafana, coming up with the correct query has never been that difficult.

+**Link to work:** [Moonie](https://github.com/musale/moonie/commits/master) , InfluxDB and Grafana will come later ;)

 ### Day 10: January 25th, 2016

 **Today's Progress**: Worked with InfluxDB and Grafana.
 InfluxDB is a time series DB while Grafana is a visualization tool which I will be using for time series data.
 I also fixed some bug in my weather app and added new routes to the detail page where I will display some more info.